papis/papis/doc/source/quick_start.rst

 Quick start
 ===========

-This is a tutorial that should be enough to get you started using papis.
+This is a tutorial that should be enough to get you started using Papis.
 Papis tries to be as simple and lightweight as possible, therefore its document model should be too as simple as possible.

-But before taking a look at its database structure let us show the daily usage of papis for a regular user.
+But before taking a look at its database structure let us show the daily usage of Papis for a regular user.
 This tutorial is command-line based, so you should be familiar with opening a terminal window on your system and do some general operations with it, like creating folders and files.